Louisiana: Expansion of slavery

-Article II of the Code Noir of 1724 required owners to provide their slaves with religious education in the state religion, Roman Catholicism.
-Sunday was to be a day of rest for slaves.
-On days off, slaves were expected to feed and take care of themselves.
-During the 1740s economic crisis in the colony, owners had trouble feeding their slaves and themselves.
-Giving them time off also effectively gave more power to slaves, who started cultivating their own gardens and crafting items for sale as their own property.
-They began to participate in the economic development of the colony while at the same time increasing independence and self-subsistence.

-Article VI of the Code Noir forbade mixed marriages, forbade but did little to protect slave women from rape by their owners, overseers or other slaves.
-On balance, the code benefitted the owners but had more protections and flexibility than did the institution of slavery in the southern Thirteen Colonies.

-The Louisiana Black Code of 1806 made the cruel punishment of slaves a crime, but owners and overseers were seldom prosecuted for such acts.
+In 1724, the French government issued a law called the Code Noir ("Black Code" in English) which regulated the interaction of whites (blancs) and blacks (noirs) in its colony of Louisiana (which was much larger than the current state of Louisiana).
+After the Sale of Louisiana, French Law survived in the Louisiana, such as the prohibition and outlaw of any cruel punishment.

 Fugitive slaves, called maroons, could easily hide in the backcountry of the bayous and survive in small settlements.
-The word "maroon" comes from the Spanish "cimarron", meaning "fugitive cattle."
+The word "maroon" comes from the Spanish "cimarron", which means "fierce" or "unruly."

 In the late 18th century, the last Spanish governor of the Louisiana territory wrote:

-When the United States purchased Louisiana in 1803, it was soon accepted that enslaved Africans could be brought to Louisiana as easily as they were brought to neighboring Mississippi, though it violated U.S. law to do so.
+When the United States purchased Louisiana in 1803, it was soon accepted that slaves could be brought to Louisiana as easily as they were brought to neighboring Mississippi, though it violated U.S. law to do so.
 Despite demands by United States Rep. James Hillhouse and by the pamphleteer Thomas Paine to enforce existing federal law against slavery in the newly acquired territory, slavery prevailed because it was the source of great profits and the lowest-cost labor.